SuperNova76/TopCPToolKit/docs/running_local.md

 runTop_el.py -i inputs.txt -o output -t exampleTtbarLjets
 ```

 Here the `-t` flag points the driver to the folder [`share/configs/exampleTtbarLjets`](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/tree/main/source/TopCPToolkit/share/configs/exampleTtbarLjets).
 Up to three config files can be present in that folder and will be automatically looked up: `reco.yaml`, `particle.yaml` and `parton.yaml`.
 These correspond to detector-level, particle-level and parton-level analysis configurations respectively.
+You can either pass an absolute or relative path to that folder, or, as in the example above, point to config folder registered in TopCPToolkit.

 ## Command line options